bathtaters/bitfile/README.md

 Returns the current bit position of the given bit file.
 #### Parameters
  - *BITFILE\** **bitfile** - Pointer to the *BITFILE*
-#### Return
+#### Return Value
- - Current bit offset from the start of the given bit file
+ - Current offset in bits from the start of the given bit file

 ---